 Employ static type checking code in areas involving multiple inheritance

 Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ methods before inheriting from the class.

+Users that have programmed in other multiple inheritance languages should carefully review Pythons rules as they are likely different, especially in the use of super().

 6.42 Violations of the Liskov Substitution Principle or the Contract Model [BLP]